Last updated: May 4, 2026

 - Senior Freeze: the Property Valuation Protection Option freezes limited property value, not the final tax bill.

-- Wrong office: the assessor handles relief and values; the treasurer handles the bill.
+- Wrong office: the assessor handles relief and values.
+The treasurer handles the bill.

 Does Arizona tax Social Security?